Blog>Trade>Starting a Business>How to check someone's right to work in the UK

 In some circumstances, you'll need to use the Home Office's Employer Checking Service (ECS) to check someone's right to work.
 This could be because someone cannot show their documents or online immigration status.

-How long does it take to check someone’s right to work?
+How long does a right to work check take?

-Checking someone’s right to work in the UK is one of the things you must do before you employ someone.
-It can take anywhere from 5 to 20 working days.
+Checking employee right to work in the UK can take anywhere from 5 to 20 working days.

 What is the check right to work code?